-As an addiction treatment provider, it matters little to me whether or not marijuana is legal or illegal.
+As a person with substance use disorderion treatment provider, it matters little to me whether or not marijuana is legal or illegal.
 The drugs that people use and abuse are based largely on social norms, not legal status.
 When it is socially acceptable to use a substance, more people will choose that substance to use over others.
 Think about prohibition; people didn’t stop using alcohol because it was made illegal.
 Although use trends fluctuated, people continued to use alcohol, despite its illegal status, because it was socially acceptable to do so.
 Tobacco is legal, but its use has declined as smoking cigarettes has become more socially unacceptable.
 The trend is changing with vaping.
 Marijuana, by and large, is viewed in America as an acceptable substance to use to unwind or have a little fun.
 Legal or illegal, people are going to smoke weed.

 With the increased normalization of marijuana use, there are issues about which parents must be aware:

 - The younger a person is when they start using substances, the more likely they are to become addicted.
 It is well established in the medical literature that the younger a person is when they start using a substance, the more likely it is that they will develop a substance use disorder when they are older.
 We see this all the time with alcohol.
 Young teens who start to binge drink or drink regularly are more likely to become alcoholics than those who don’t begin drinking until they are of legal age.
 This is due to many factors, not the least of which being that the brain continues developing until an individual is 25 years old.
 Pouring substances on a developing brain can have profound, life-long impacts.
 Be honest with your kids that it might sound like fun to get high now, but for their long-term health, it’s best to let the weed wait awhile before trying it.